authorizerdev/docs/src/pages/authorizer-js/getting-started.md

 - [CommonJS(cjs)](https://flaviocopes.com/commonjs/) build for NodeJS version that don't support ES Modules
 - [ESM (ES Modules)](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/) build for modern javascript standard, i.e. ES Modules

+Here is a quick guide on getting started with `@authorizerdev/authorizer-js` package.

+## Step 1 - Create Instance

+Get Authorizer URL by instantiating [Authorizer instance](/deployment) and configuring it with necessary [environment variables](/core/env).

+## Step 2 - Install SDK

-All the above versions require `Authorizer` instance to be instantiated and used.
-Instance constructor requires an object with the following keys
+Load the `authorizer-js` library and initialize the authorizer object.
+Authorizer object can be instantiated with JSON object with following keys in its constructor.

 | Key             | Description                                                                  |
 | --------------- | ---------------------------------------------------------------------------- |